lindseyhobbs725/CPTS_121_Yahtzee/README.md

 # CPTS_121_Yahtzee
-Plays a game of Yahtzee with the user, coded in C
+Plays a game of Yahtzee with the user.
+Coded using C.